 For my complete guide on the traditional volley in tennis, and how it's making a comeback, click here.

-To better understand a half volley and how it’s different, it will help to understand the difference between three important tennis techniques: a volley, a half volley and a rally.
+To better understand a half volley, it will help to learn the difference between three important tennis techniques: a volley, a half volley, and a rally.

-Traditional volleys use short and compact strokes, not letting the racquet come back behind the player’s shoulders and almost never require a full swing to return the ball.
-But, if the ball bounces within a reasonable distance of the player, it can often be returned using a forehand or backhand groundstroke.
+Traditional volleys use short and compact strokes.
+They don’t require the racquet to come back behind the player’s shoulders.
+Plus, they almost never require a full swing to return the ball.
+And if the ball bounces within a reasonable distance of the player, it can often be returned using a standard forehand or backhand groundstroke.

 However, there is an exception to this bounce rule.
-If the ball bounces closer to the player’s feet and the player returns the ball without swinging the racquet back beyond the shoulder plane, then it is classified as a half volley.
+If the ball bounces closer to the player’s feet and the player returns the ball without swinging the racquet back behind them, then it is classified as a half volley.

 Essentially, determining whether or not a stroke is a volley depends on if the ball has bounced and how you swing the racquet.
 If your swing follows through across your body or starts by swinging the racquet from behind the shoulders, then it is not a volley.

-Generally, a player would be in the position to hit a half volley if the ball is coming to his/her side of the court and he/she does not have enough time to get to the ball before it bounces.
+Generally speaking, you would be in a position to hit a half volley if the ball is coming at you but you don’t have enough time to get to the ball before it bounces.

 How Do You Hit A Half Volley In Tennis?